mkpaz/corf/README.md

 ## System requirements

-Telekit is a Java app that uses [jlink](https://docs.oracle.com/javase/9/tools/jlink.htm) tool to build native runtime image, so there is no need to install Java Virtual Machine (JVM).
+Telekit is a Java app that uses [jlink](https://docs.oracle.com/javase/9/tools/jlink.htm) to build native runtime image, so there is no need to install Java.

-Right now only Windows 7+ systems (both 32 & 64 bit) are supported.
+Right now, only Windows 7+ systems (both 32 & 64 bit) are supported.

 ## Plugins

 App features can be extended via plugins.
-If you want to write your own one, clone this repo and use `telekit plugin-example` as starting point.
+If you want to write your own one, clone this repo and use `telekit-plugin-example` as starting point.

-## Licensing

-Telekit is licensed under the Apache License, Version 2.0.

 ## Credits